alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 As I save new stuff today, I'm trying to be more intentional about what I keep.
 Before I save something, I ask myself "when will you want to look at this again?"
 If I can't imagine a scenario in which I'd be glad to have saved this particular thing, I don't save it.
-I've already been collecting for fifteen years, and I know what sort of stuff I go back to.
+I've been collecting for fifteen years, and I know what sort of stuff I go back to.
 Heartfelt stories and in-depth essays?
 Yes.
 Current affairs and political news?
 Not so much.